jacobdensford/jacobdensford.com/fell/running-the-game.md

 If their WIL is d8, they may gain one spell of their choice.

+### Longer Dice Ladder

+If you have access to wacky dice or a digital dice roller, you may want to add some extra rungs to the dice ladder.
+For example, if using dice from [DCC](https://goodman-games.com/dungeon-crawl-classics-rpg/), the ladder would look like this:

+**d3 -> d4 -> d5 -> d6 -> d7 -> d8 -> d10 -> d12 -> etc**

 ### Alternative Spell Lists

 Most OSR-compatible spell lists should work with *Fell*.